Self-Improving Neural-Guided Pruning: A Graph Neural Network Framework for Scalable Mixed Bundle Pricing: GNN-Based Strategies

-In this section, we leverage the probability matrix $\mathbb{P}$ predicted by the GCN model to guide two pruning strategies that construct a compact yet high-quality bundle space.
+In this subsection, we leverage the probability matrix $\mathbf{P}$ predicted by the GNN model to guide two pruning strategies that construct a compact yet high-quality bundle space.
 The resulting reduced problem is then solved using the MILP formulation of \citet{hanson1990optimal}, but restricted to the pruned bundle set rather than the full exponential space.

+\paragraph{Fixed Cutoff Pruning (FCP).} Our first policy generates one candidate bundle for each segment.
+For each segment \(k\in[m]\), we construct the bundle by including product \(j\in[n]\) whenever the predicted inclusion probability exceeds a fixed cutoff.
+That is,